rhythmcache/cloud_unzip/README.md

 ```
 ( use  `--parallel` to extract multiple files parallely , default extraction method is sequential )

+- If the ZIP file is `encrypted`, it will ask for a `password` during extraction, or it can be provided using the `--password <your password>` argument.

 ### Limitations
 - Server must support range request
 <!--
 - only `Deflate` and `Store` methods are currently supported
 -->

 ### Use as module